occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 {% include macros/subscription/blocking/util/autopersistence/maven.md %}

-Then we should instantiate a `PositionAwareBlockingSubscription`, that subscribes to the events from the event store, and an instance of a `BlockingSubscriptionPositionStorage`, that stores the subscription position, and combine them to a `BlockingSubscriptionWithAutomaticPositionPersistence`:
+Then we should instantiate a `PositionAwareSubscriptionModel`, that subscribes to the events from the event store, and an instance of a `SubscriptionPositionStorage`, that stores the subscription position, and combine them to a `DurableSubscriptionModel`:

 {% include macros/subscription/blocking/util/autopersistence/example.md %}